dougiesquire/CAFE-f6_documentation/docs/producing/data_preparation.rst

 There are a few steps to adding a new dataset.

 #.
-Add a step to the 'data' trigger within ``Makefile`` symlinking the location of the data in ``data/raw``.
+Add a step to the 'data' trigger within :code:`Makefile` symlinking the location of the data in :code:`data/raw`.
 (This is really just to keep things tidy/easily-traceable.)
 #.
-Add a new, appropriately-named, method to ``src/prepare_data._open``.
+Add a new, appropriately-named, method to :code:`src/prepare_data._open`.
 Choose a name that uniquely identifies the dataset being added, e.g. "JRA55".
 #.
 Prepare a config file for the new dataset.
-This file can be named anything, however, the 'name' key must match the name of the new method added in 2.
-Functions for executing new steps should be added to ``src/utils.py``.
+This file can be named anything, however, the "name" key must match the name of the new method added in 2.
+Functions for executing new steps should be added to :code:`src/utils.py`.
 #.
-Add the new config file to the list of default configs to process (variable ``data_config``) in ``Makefile``
+Add the new config file to the list of default configs to process (variable :code:`data_config`) in :code:`Makefile`